 Contributing to the documentation is simple.
-The files are hosted on http://github.com/cakephp/docs.
+The files are hosted on https://github.com/cakephp/docs.
 Feel free to fork the repo, add your changes/improvements/translations and give back by issuing a pull request.
-You can even edit the docs online with github, without ever downloading the files.
+You can even edit the docs online with GitHub, without ever downloading the files – the “Improve this Doc” button on any given page will direct you to GitHub’s online editor for that page.

 Email the docs team (docs at cakephp dot org) or hop on IRC (#cakephp on freenode) to discuss any translation efforts you would like to participate in.